Cressage

 Cressage is a village and civil parish in Shropshire, England.
-It lies on the junction of the A458 and B4380 roads and the River Severn flows around its northern boundary.
-The Royal Mail postcode begins SY5.
+It is located 4 mi north-west of the nearest town Much Wenlock and 8 mi south-east of Shrewsbury.
+It lies the junction of the A458 and B4380 roads; the River Severn flows around its northern boundary.
 The parish council is combined with the neighbouring parish of Sheinton.
+The village's population at the 2021 United Kingdom census was 730.

 History

 The village is mentioned in the Domesday Book under the name Christesache.
 The meaning is "Christ's Oak", and this over time has been corrupted to form the word "Cressage".
 The oak tree was part of a forest (which no longer exists), and a cutting from it was planted near the village in 1616.
 This was later relocated due to railway construction.

 In 584, Saint Augustine reputedly preached under the Cressage Oak.

 On 30 June 2012, the Olympic torch passed through the village on its way to London.

-Geography
+Transport

-The Severn Valley Railway once ran through the village calling at Cressage railway station, before the section between Shrewsbury and Bridgnorth was dismantled.
+The Severn Valley Railway once ran through the village, calling at Cressage railway station, before the section between Shrewsbury and Bridgnorth was dismantled.

+Select Bus Services operates the 436 bus route, providing an hourly service in each direction to Shrewsbury, Much Wenlock and Bridgnorth.

 The village lies on the intersection of the A458 and the B4380, near to the River Severn.
-Cressage is 4 miles to the northwest of the nearest town Much Wenlock and is 8 miles southeast of Shrewsbury.